chrisallenlane/md5-suppression-list-match/README.md

     ./md5-suppression-list-match --email-csv /path/to/email.csv --email-csv-column 1 --hash-csv /path/to/hash.csv --output-file /path/to/output.csv --invert-matches

 Run `./md5-suppression-list-match --help` for an explanation of all options.
 Also feel free to play with the provided sample CSV files for practice using the script.

+###To accomodate long-running jobs
+For long-running jobs (potentially 12+ hours for very, very long lists), you may want to preface any of the above commands with the `nohup` command, as in:

+    nohup ./md5-suppression-list-match --email-csv /path/to/email.csv --email-csv-column 1 --hash-csv /path/to/hash.csv --output-file /path/to/output.csv --invert-matches

+`nohup` (for "No Hangup") allows a job to continue to run even after the parent process which spawned it (such an SSH connection) has closed.
+This is thus very useful when (perhaps) offloading this matching job to a high-memory server (used for data warehousing or the like), letting the job run overnight, and checking in the next morning.

+ You can learn more about `nohup` [on Wikipedia](http://en.wikipedia.org/wiki/Nohup).

 Known Issues